Sunniside, Gateshead: Education

-In terms of primary education, students attend the nearby Clover Hill Primary School and Fellside Primary School in Whickham, as well as Sacred Heart Primary School in Byermoor.
+In terms of primary education, students attend the nearby Clover Hill Primary School Fellside Primary School and Washingwell Primary School in Whickham, as well as Sacred Heart Primary School in Byermoor.

 Whickham School and Sports College provides secondary education in the area, along with Emmanuel College in Lobley Hill and St. Thomas More Catholic School in Blaydon.

 Governance

 Whickham South and Sunniside is a local council ward in the Metropolitan Borough of Gateshead.
 This ward covers an area of around 5.6 mi2, and has a population of 8,313.

 As of September 2020, the ward is served by three councillors: John McClury, Jonathan Charles Wallace and Marilynn Ord.

 The village is in the parliamentary constituency of Gateshead Central and Whickham, and is served by Labour Party Member of Parliament (MP), Mark Ferguson.